marciosouza20/tatu-rotate/README.md

 ```

 ### Docker Compose

 Configure the `docker-compose.yml` to set up the Docker services.
 Each service (`rotate1` to `rotate10`) represents a Docker container configured as a proxy using a Surfshark VPN server.
 Mubeng is configured to manage these proxies and rotate them on each request.

 ### Supervisord Configuration

 Supervisord is used to manage the OpenVPN and Privoxy services within the containers.
 Configuration files are located under `config-templates/supervisord`.

 ## Running the Project

 To start the services, execute:

 ```bash
 docker-compose up -d
 ```

+After started Mubeng, you can download the Mubeng CA at link http://10.47.0.200:8080/cert.
+You must import the Mubeng CA in your test Browser to navigate using HTTPs without problems.

 ## Example Usage

 To demonstrate the proxy rotation:

 ```bash
 while true; do
     curl -x http://10.47.0.200:8080 http://ip-api.com/json/